hans-die/tp2-Dietrich-Loubet/README.md

 ## ✨ Features
 - 🧾 **Interactive prompts**: Allows users to customize point size, angles, and number of colors.
-- 💾 Saves the processed images with custom names
+- 💾 Saves the processed images with custom names in specific folders

 ---